gamemann/Fitbit-Heartrate-Monitor/README.md

             "Subject": "Heart rate warning!",

             // Message/body of email.
-            "Message": "Your heart rate is currently limited!"
+            "Message": "Your heart rate is currently too high or too low!"
         }
     ]
 }